megonemad1/Tutor-Website/Blog/_posts/2020-04-10-coin_converter.md

                 cp+=self.currency_index[k]*v
         return cp

-is this complete? well it will convert coins it knows about fine, but what if I typo, or I get a coin from a strange and dark land. its to brittle.
+is this complete? well it will convert coins it knows about fine, but what if I typo, or I get a coin from a strange and dark land.
+Its to brittle.

-how can I fix this? well, for starters the coins I'm handed are less important than the types of coins i know about. so lets start by only looking at those:
+how can I fix this? well, for starters the coins I'm handed are less important than the types of coins i know about.
+So lets start by only looking at those:

     def denominations_to_base(self, purse):